newebtime/jbuilder-cli/README.md

 Your first component is now added, [go to the wiki page](https://github.com/newebtime/jbuilder-cli/wiki) to have more documentation to start building it.

-# TODO

-- Ask more informations for the project
-- Create a composer.json with the packagename as name
-- Ask to add fof30 to .gitignore (it will be downloaded automaticaly on project:install)
-- Add help to each command

 # Requirements

 * [Composer](https://getcomposer.org/)